COVID-19: Community Testing Sites

 Many community testing sites will provide rapid results on site before you leave.
 If you have received a lab-based PCR test, you may be notified of your test results by phone, email, or by logging into your web-based service such as COVID Connect 2 (for community testing sites) or other services such as MyChart (if tested at a health care location).
 Wisconsin residents seeking testing information are encouraged to reach out to their testing or health care provider.
 If you are having issues with COVID Connect 2, you can contact DHS COVID Testing (email@example.com) and a technician will reach out to you.

 What if I test positive?

-Learn more about options that are available to you.
+If you have mild to moderate symptoms of COVID-19, ask a doctor or pharmacist if oral antiviral COVID-19 pills are right for you.
 DHS also offers a free COVID-19 Treatment Telehealth service that may be able to help you get a prescription for available treatments.
 Once you test positive, stay home for at least five full days and isolate from other people in your home.
 Day 0 is the first day symptoms began or the day that your positive COVID-19 test was taken if you don’t have symptoms.

 Do you have corrections for the information on the community testing map or table?
 Send us an email: DHSCOVIDMap@dhs.wisconsin.gov.
 If your community has a community testing site you would like to be included on this map, please complete this survey with details to be included on the map.